richardbinder/MachineLearning2024S/report2.md

 | cnt       | Ratio   | Count of total rental bikes|

 ### Preprocessing
-To preprocess the data, we will:
+To preprocessing the data, we will:
 - Remove the `instant` attribute, since it is just an ID for the records and does not provide any useful information.
 - Remove the `dteday` attribute, since we already have the `yr`, `mnth`, `hr`, `holiday`, `weekday`, and `workingday` attributes, which provide the same information in a more useful format.
 - Transform the `season` attribute into 4 nominal attributes (winter, spring, summer, fall).